-Notwithstanding any use of institutional resources or the "work-for-hire" principle, the ownership of textbook, scholarly monographs, trade publications, maps, charts, articles in popular magazines and newspapers, novels, nonfiction works, artistic works, like works, and supporting materials shall reside with the creator(s) and any revenues derived from the creator(s) work shall belong to the creator(s).
-Except for textbooks, institutions shall have royalty-free use of the work within the College, unless otherwise agreed in writing.
+Notwithstanding any use of institutional resources or the ownership of textbook, scholarly monographs, trade publications, maps, charts, articles in popular magazines and newspapers, novels, nonfiction works, artistic works, like works, and supporting materials shall reside with the creator(s), and any revenues derived from the creator(s) work shall belong to the creator(s).
+In the case of course materials, Barton shall have royalty-free use of the work within the College, unless otherwise agreed in writing.